PandoraPay/go-pandora-pay/docs/running.md

 you can also create an account on hcaptcha

+### Installing TLS/SSL Certificates

+To install TLS certificates, you need to place the certificates in the application root folder with the following names `certificate.crt`
+`certificate.key`

+You also need to specify the **domain address** by using the argument `--tcp-server-address="domain.net"`

+To get authority certificates, you can use [cerbot](https://certbot.eff.org) (it's easy!) / or [Let's Encrypt](https://letsencrypt.org/)

+### Using proxies to connect to the network

+tor proxy use `--tcp-proxy="socks5://127.0.0.1:9050"` i2p proxy use `--tcp-proxy="socks5://127.0.0.1:4444"`

 ### Running the node as a Tor Hidden Server
 1. Install Tor
 2. Configure Tor